 The Rif Mountains of the north of Morocco hide impressive Roman ruins at Volubilis, a thermal spa at Moulay Yacoub and the blue-white mountain town of Chefchaouen, the prettiest town in Morocco.

 Chefchaouen is a small tranquil town at the northern edge of the Rif Mountains.
-It appears as if it is protected by two mountainous peaks, which give the town its name - meaning "the horns" in Berber.
+It appears as if it is protected by two mountainous peaks, which give the town its name ('look at the horns' in Berber).
 Here you'll discover a place, little changed in decades.
 At the north-east of the medina, the Ras-El-Ma spring is a cool oasis offering a very good view over the valley.
 On foot or riding a donkey, let yourself be guided around the Talassemtane National Park, around the valley of the monkeys or even the Tissemlal falls.
 With its clean mountain air, picturesque medina and attractive surrounding areas, Chefchaouen is worthy of a one or two night stay (or longer...!)

 Stroll around its cobbled streets and you'll be enchanted by the simple white houses with blue doors.
 Sitting on the terrace of a cafe, you can enjoy the attractive view of the grand Tarik-Ben-Ziad mosque whose octagonal minaret is inspired by that of the Torre de Oro in Seville.
-This Andalousian architecture can be found in the kasbah and its gardens, at the centre of the medina.
+This Andalusian architecture can be found in the kasbah and its gardens, at the centre of the medina.
 Its walls and its 11 crenellated towers, of which one used to be a dungeon, house an interesting ethnographic museum.
 The famous djellaba, this long and ample garment worn by the men and women of North Africa, was created here.
 Besides weaving Chefchaouen is renowned for its basket-making and pottery.